 Betsy Diamant-Cohen believes that the best way to learn is through play.
-Developer of the nationally-replicated "Mother Goose on the Loose" (named a "National Early Literacy Best Practice" in 2015), Betsy enjoys presenting training workshops, webinars, and online courses for librarians.
+She created and developed the nationally-replicated "Mother Goose on the Loose" (named a "National Early Literacy Best Practice" in 2015) program, for which she was awarded the 2018 Alexandre Vattermare Award for Creativity in Libraries.
+Betsy enjoys presenting training workshops, webinars, and online courses for librarians.
 Member of the ALSC Early Childhood Services and Programs Committee, her website is www.mgol.net and Twitter handle is @MGOtL.

 - About the Author